 Levi’s

 Levi’s has a program called SecondHand.
 Customers can bring in any used denim (from any brand) as a trade-in.
-You can receive trade-in credits ranging from $5 to $30 based on your item’s age and original retail price.
+You can receive trade-in credits from $5 to $30 based on your item’s age and original retail price.
 Click here to learn more about Secondhand.

 The North Face